Lucreeper74/LIFI-Project-Receiver/README.md

 [![License: Apache2.0](https://img.shields.io/badge/License-Apache2.0-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0)
 [![Maintainer](https://img.shields.io/badge/Maintainer-Luc_Creeper74-orange)](https://github.com/Lucreeper74)

+Copyright (c) 2025 Luc_Creeper74 - LIFI-Project-Receiver is under the Apache 2.0 License.

 ## Installation

 The project can be installed and compiled with or without `CubeMX` on `STM32CubeIDE` or any other thirdparty IDE, especially `CLion` or `Visual Studio Code` (IDE used for the project creation) that have a dedicated plugin for **STM32** projects and `CMake` integration.